 Other Benefits and Factors to Consider

-Furthermore, the AWS suite powers many storage tools, like digital asset management.
+Furthermore, the AWS suite powers many storage tools, like digital asset management (DAM).
 Keeping your data storage within the AWS suite allows for easy implementation with your current programs.
+Luckily, Canto DAM is partnered with AWS to ensure strong security.

 If you enjoy the functionality of the AWS programs and need off-site cold data storage, Glacier might be right for you.